 This box shall be placed as early as possible in the file (e.g. after any obligatory signature, but before any significant variable-size boxes such as a MovieBox, MediaDataBox, or FreeSpaceBox).
 It identifies which specification is the ‘best use’ of the file (the major_brand), and a minor version of that specification; and also a set of other specifications to which the file complies (the compatible_brands); the major_brand should be repeated in the compatible_brands list.
 Readers implementing this format should attempt to read files that are marked as compatible with any of the specifications that the reader implements.
 Any incompatible change in a specification should therefore register a new ‘brand’ identifier to identify files conformant to the new specification.

+Add subclause 6.2.3 as follows:

+6.2.3 Data offsets

+ISO base media files contain either or both of:

+tracks, which are defined as a timed sequence of related samples,

+items, which do not require timed processing.

+Each sample or item is mapped to a data reference entry that is present in the DataReferenceBox contained in the MediaInformationBox of the track or the MetaBox where the item is defined, respectively.
+The data reference entry specifies the container for the sample or item data among the following:

+the same file where this data reference entry is present;

+a resource identified by a given URL or URN;

+the IdentifiedMediaDataBox that contains a given identifier value;

+the IdentifiedMediaDataBox that contains the identifier value that is equal to sequence_number of the MovieFragmentHeaderBox of the movie fragment containing the sample.

+The location of samples and item data within its container is indicated through data offsets, which may be provided or inferred, for example based on the ChunkOffsetBox, TrackFragmentHeaderBox, or ItemLocationBox.
+Table XX summarizes the different types of data offsets.

+Table XX — Data offset types